 In 2014, the Journal of Alcoholism: Clinical and Experimental Research published a study linking substance abuse with the development of mood disorders.
 This study revealed that when people struggling with addiction suffered social rejection or discrimination, they began to show signs of depression, anxiety, or both.

 That same year, the Johns Hopkins Bloomberg School of Public Health conducted a study regarding public attitudes toward two distinct and equally stigmatized groups of people: those with mental illness and those with substance use disorders.
 The results were surprising— the majority of the people surveyed had a more negative attitude toward those with addiction than those with mental illness.
-Additionally, most of the people surveyed asserted that those with substance use disorders shouldn’t have as much access to things like insurance and employment.
+Additionally, most of the people interviewed asserted that those with substance use disorders shouldn’t have as much access to things like insurance and employment.

 Why Exactly is Addiction Stigmatized?